In December , the

 It looks even better in reality |

-The Tutankhamun chair in the new renovated part of the section
+The Tutankhamun chair in the newly renovated part of the section Notice the reflecting glass |

 Part of King Tutankhamun's section after renovations |

-the Grand Egyptian Museum in Giza Plateau to be the biggest archaeological museum in the world.
+For decades, the Egyptian Museum in Tahrir Square was the number one Museum in the country.But in 2002 that was changed as ousted President Mubarak decided to build the Grand Egyptian Museum in Giza Plateau to be the biggest archaeological museum in the world.
 Yes, it is one of his mega-national projects.

-costs about $795 million , mostly from
+The Modern Grand Museum costs about $795 million, mostly from Japanese Grants currently.

 Some collections have been transferred already to the new Grand Museum.

-To be honest , I am worried and terrified when it comes to the future of that Museum knowing about how the Egyptian governments think especially when the Grand Egyptian Museum is inaugurated.
+To be honest, I am worried and terrified when it comes to the future of that Museum knowing about how the Egyptian governments think especially when the Grand Egyptian Museum is inaugurated.

 I won't be surprised to find voices calling for demolishing that museum and selling its land.